prebhdevsingh/kaf-familycamp/content/faqs.md

       Whilst we are not able to offer discounts, if a family is struggling financially, they should reach out to us via email and we will look to help where possible on a case by case basis.
+  - question: I am struggling to pay the cost in one go, can I get support?
+    answer: Please get in touch with us and we will look to support you with a payment structure if you are struggling to pay in one lump sum.
+  - question: I can't afford the cost, can I still attend?
+    answer: Prices vary depending on when you book, but the aim of Khalsa Family Retreat is to keep costs to a minimum for delegates.
+We generally subsidise our events, with the retreat not making a profit and running on a loss each year.
+This is done so that families can afford to attend get the opportunity to attend.
+We seek to make up any losses through generous donations from the Sadh Sangat.
+For KFR the opening fee for early registration will be £150 for anyone over 13 years old and £90 for anyone under 12 years old with those under 2 attending for free.
+This will be for a limited time so register before the deadline, all the latest offers will be available via the registration form.
+If you require any other assistance in paying, please get in touch and we will look to help you where we can.
+  - question: I only want to attend as a Sevadar, can I attend for free to do Seva?
+    answer: "Whilst we appreciate all Sevadars coming forward, we still have to pay the venue for your accommodation and associated costs.
+All our Sevadars are expected to cover the costs of their stay so that the charity is not left at a disadvantage.   "
+  - question: Do you provide transport to and from the Khalsa Family Retreat venue?
+    answer: We do not provide transport to and from the venue.
+Delegates are expected to make their own way there.
+We may be able to support picking people up from a local train station, but you must get this agreed in writing in advance of the event.
+  - question: Is there parking at the venue?
+    answer: There is ample free car parking available at the venue for those registered for KFR.
   - question: I am travelling from outside the UK, do you provide transport?
     answer: We do not provide transport to and from KFR, however for anyone travelling from abroad, please get in touch via email and we will look to